ABBC Foundation Proves Legitimacy, Unveils Multi-Retailer Shopping Platform and a Multitude of Partnerships

-A Dubai-based startup, they unveiled the world's first cryptocurrency-friendly online shopping platform featuring the world's largest online retailers at a private launch party yesterday in Manhattan, New York.
+A Dubai-based startup, they unveiled the world's first cryptocurrency-friendly online shopping platform featuring the world's largest online retailers at a private launch party in a few days in Manhattan, New York.
 The platform, named Aladdin25, is the first shopping app to integrate this many mega-retailers under one platform and one account.
 Cryptocurrency holders are now able to buy virtually anything with their assets, as the list of integrated online stores is the most comprehensive and diverse the industry has yet to see.

 Aladdin25 enables high-demand features such as product comparison across more than 25 major e-commerce platforms by aggregating data and analyzing the data in one single app.
 AI-powered data feeds allow consumers to explore trends across platforms, comprehensively compare products and manage their online purchases, as well as reap the benefits of loyalty programs and reward systems.